As a child, there was a popular counting rhyme:

 ALGHAZALI ARABIANS.
 One champion, the junior filly Sedra Al Ghazali, who took bronze in Prague, was foaled at the private stud farm of Mr. Baraa Alghazali.
 The Alghazali Arabians Stud is located in California, USA.
 Sedra Al Ghazali won a gold medal at the 2024 International Championship in Scottsdale, USA, and, after several owners, crossed the ocean and landed in the caring hands of Mrs. Neila Hayek, owner of the renowned Hanaya stud farm in Switzerland.

-SHELLBIRD INC. One champion, the junior filly Vivia SB, was bred on the private property of Mrs. Michelle Pfeifer (the name sounds similar to the famous Hollywood actress, but she is a different person).
+♘ SHELLBIRD INC. One champion, the junior filly Vivia SB, was bred on the private stud farm of Mrs. Michelle Pfeifer (the name sounds similar to the famous Hollywood actress, but she is a different person).
 Michelle Pfeifer is the owner of Shellbird Inc, which operates Rising Hearts Ranch near Aspen, Colorado, USA.
 The company specializes in breeding world-class Arabian horses.
 Michelle Pfeifer began breeding Arabian horses in 1978 and has been actively involved in various equestrian sports since then; she acquired the ranch in 1999.

-5. Kuwait is another Arabian Peninsula country in the list of champion breeders.
+5. KUWAIT is another Arabian Peninsula country in the list of champion breeders.
 Kuwait has four private breeders, each with one champion.

 ABHAA ARABIANS.
 One champion – the yearling colt AB Razeen, who won a bronze medal in London, was born at the Abhaa Arabians Stud, founded in 2012 by Mr. Ahmad Abdulaziz Al Babtain in Wafra, Kuwait.
 The Abhaa Arabians focused on Straight Egyptian bloodlines, but also has a breeding program for international lines.